How to Increase Domain Authority in 2023 + Free DA Checker

 However, this depends on a few factors, including how the machine learning model of Moz treats the quality of the links coming to the website.

-Here are reasons why the Domain Authority Might Reduce according to Moz
+Here are the reasons why the Domain Authority Might Reduce according to Moz:

 - Your link profile growth has not been captured in the web index.